Shadowdrums/ShadowTEAM_LAB/README.md

 - Keep the system updated with the latest security patches to ensure optimal performance and security.
 - Regularly monitor the Raspberry Pi's temperature and adjust fan settings if necessary to prevent overheating.

-- both the testing-server and GPU-AI-server have Wake-On-LAN enabled in Bios that users from the main server can use to turn on the servers as they need them to extend server life and reduce energy costs.
+- Both the testing-server and GPU-AI-server have Wake-On-LAN enabled in Bios that users from the main server can use to turn on the servers as they need them to extend server life and reduce energy costs.

 ## Conclusion